UNIwise/integration-assignment/README.md

 ## Setup

 -   Pull project from github
--   open (not import) the project with intellij
+-   Open (not import) the project with intellij
--   to build code use maven dashboard (ctrl+shift+A then search maven) clean then install
+-   To build code use maven dashboard (ctrl+shift+A then search maven) clean then install
 -   If you install via the maven project root, it builds for both project and endpoint
 -   You might need to reimport or generate source the maven projects: